What Is Coconut Oil?

 The benefits of coconut oil for dogs can be divided into two main categories: i) external and ii) internal.

 Externally, coconut oil can be used on wounds as both an antiseptic and antibacterial treatment.
 It also helps to speed up healing and can decrease the severity of scarring.
 Reports indicate that it can help dogs with both fungal and yeast infections, especially on their feet.
-Some owners also say that it is useful in the treatment of skin conditions such as eczema, hot spots and dry skin.
+Some owners also say that it is useful in the treatment of skin conditions such as eczema, hot spots, and dry skin.

 When used as a component of a dog’s food, coconut oil has been shown to assist in weight loss.
-This affect is due to an increase in the dog’s metabolism and also the absorption of vitamins and minerals.
+This effect is due to an increase in the dog’s metabolism and also the absorption of vitamins and minerals.
 It can also help cut down on bad breath due to its antiseptic and antibacterial properties.
 One of the most proven uses for coconut oil is for promoting healthy skin and thick, glossy hair.

 Some owners have said that it can help with diabetes, boosting the immune system.
 Additionally, it can help with arthritis although these claims have not been clinically proven at this time.